cn2021-final/final-proj/spec.md

 ## add a friend

-- create a friend directory, and an empty chat history
+- create a friend directory, and an empty chat history [WORKING]

-- do the same in the friend's directory
+- do the same in the friend's directory [WORKING]

-- write an integer as a response
+- write an integer as a response [WORKING]

 ```
 1 - success